 To be successful, one must to prove one or more of these violations by the greater weight of the evidence.
 That is, the jury must be persuaded after considering all of the evidence that the necessary facts to establish negligence are more likely than not to exist.
 North Carolina imposes an additional burden when one claims error by an emergency room physician.
 Evidence in those cases must be “clear and convincing”.

-At Brown, Moore & Associates, PLLC, we have handled hundreds of medical malpractice claims.
+At Brown Moore & Associates, PLLC, we have handled hundreds of medical malpractice claims.
 We know how to prove this high standard and hold negligent parties accountable.
-Contact our office today to speak with a nurse to see if you have a claim for which you should meet with an experienced local medical malpractice attorney in:
+Contact our office today to speak with a nurse to see if you have a claim for which you should meet with an experienced local medical malpractice lawyer in:

 Our firm’s attorneys have significant experience handling complex medical malpractice cases, including emergency room errors, surgical errors, failure to diagnose serious medical conditions, and avoidable birth injuries, brain and spinal cord injuries and wrongful death.
-We will apply our years of experience and legal skills in pursuit of helping you obtain a full financial recovery.
+Let an experienced medical malpractice lawyer apply years of experience and legal skills in pursuit of helping you obtain a full financial recovery.